CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 WTForms also offers the field/data validation and comes included with CSRF protection.
 These forms are saved in jhmanager/forms.

-These are the files in the forms directory:
+These are the files in this directory:
 ### add_application_form.py
 #### Form name:
     AddApplicationForm()